laraiyeo/laraiyeo.github.io/README.md

   - Base runners logic for MLB (Bases light up when runner is present)
   - Visual balls/strikes/outs tracker for MLB

-  **Scoreboard with Live Streaming**
+  **Scoreboard with Live Streaming & Play-by-Play**
   - Visual scoreboard for MLB with inning progress, team scores, base runners, current outs, current play description and player stats.
 It will also grey out any player who is benched. **Now includes embedded live game streams during active games**
   - Visual scoreboard for NHL, NBA, NFL and WNBA with Period/Quarter progress, team scores, time remaining in period/quarter, play description and player stats.
 There will be a 🟢 beside players who are currently on the ice/court/field
+  - **Enhanced Play-by-Play System** for MLB, NFL, NBA, and WNBA featuring:
+    - **Interactive expandable plays** with detailed player information and statistics
+    - **Smart play categorization**: Non-expandable plays (timeouts, challenges) vs expandable plays (shots, fouls, substitutions)
+    - **Dynamic team colors** applied to scoring plays and play borders based on official team colors
+    - **Player headshots and statistics** with current game stats and team abbreviations
+    - **Content slider interface** allowing seamless switching between player statistics and play-by-play data
+    - **Stream visibility control** - streams automatically hide when viewing play-by-play and show when viewing stats
+    - **Sport-specific features**:
+      - **NBA/WNBA**: Mini basketball court visualization showing exact shot locations with team-colored markers
+      - **NBA/WNBA**: Real-time coordinate mapping using ESPN's 0-50 scale system for accurate shot positioning
+      - **NBA/WNBA**: Special substitution handling with "Enter" labels and appropriate player information display
+      - **MLB**: Enhanced inning-by-inning play tracking with base runner context and detailed pitch statistics
+      - **NFL**: Quarter-by-quarter play progression with drive information and location
   - Visual scoreboard for Soccer with half progress, team scores, current match time, play description, a visual football pitch with real team lineups as well as a substitute section that shows subs and will display when they come on the pitch
   - Visual race information for F1 with session details, lap counts, fastest lap times, and real-time race positions with detailed driver and constructor information.
 Features embedded live race streams during active race weekends

 - **Live Streaming Integration**
-  - **Automatic stream detection** for in-progress games across all sports
+  - Automatic stream detection for in-progress games across all sports
-  - **Multiple stream source testing** with automatic failover for optimal viewing experience
+  - Multiple stream source testing with automatic failover for optimal viewing experience
-  - **Smart stream embedding** that only appears during active games/races
+  - Smart stream embedding that only appears during active games/races (not scheduled or completed games)
-  - **Cross-origin stream support** with advanced iframe handling
+  - Cross-origin stream support with advanced iframe handling
+  - Stream visibility management - automatically hides during play-by-play viewing and shows during stats viewing
+  - Enhanced stream control with fullscreen support
+  - Dynamic stream positioning to prevent overlap with game statistics and content areas

 - **Game Schedules & Results**
   - See all scheduled games for the day with start times